Comcast Corp-A has the Highest Level of Cash in the Cable & Satellite Industry (CMCSA, DISH, CHTR, LORL, CABO) | Comtex SmarTrend

 Below are the three companies in the Cable & Satellite industry with the highest cash equivalents (CE).
 Analysts use CE as a measure to compare the cash cushion of companies in the same industry.

 Comcast Corp-A ranks highest with a CE of $3,000.
-Following is Dish Network-A with a CE of $2,000.
+Dish Network-A is next with a CE of $2,000.
 Charter Commun-A ranks third highest with a CE of $621.

 Loral Space & Co follows with a CE of $255, and Cable One Inc rounds out the top five with a CE of $162.